romaneriksen/Master/Progress.md

 - Combine two different revolve example programs into one single program that combines evolution and learning
 - Use multiNEAT to perform neuroevolution searching for good genomes representing a modular robot. here, MultiNEAT implements CPPNs (Compositional Pattern Producing Network) as generative encodings and evolves them using genetic algorithms
 - The robots represented by the CPPNs are then sent as input a learner method that creates a brain from the robot's structure.
 The brains consist of multiple CPGs with connections between each other.
 The number of connections and CPGs are decided based on how many active hinge modules exist in the robot, and if the active hinge has any nearby neighbor modules that also are active hinges.
-- The learner method is a CMA-ES (Covariance Matrix Adaptation Evolution Strategy,
+- The learner method is a CMA-ES (Covariance Matrix Adaptation Evolution Strategy) that attempts to maximize the displacement of the robot by searching for the best brain  (controller) parameters by iteratively evolving the different solutions

 ## Week 44
-- Experimen
+- Experiment with different population sizes and learning time for the robots

 ## Week 45
+- Experiment with the boundary values in the CMA-ES, increasing them for more exploration

 ## Week 46